dkauf42/bayota/castjeeves/README.md

 # Overview

-"CastJeeves" is a utility class with methods for accessing, querying, and parsing source data from the Chesapeake Bay Assessement Scenario Tool (CAST)
+"CastJeeves" is a package that provides functionality for accessing, querying, and parsing the source data from CAST (the Chesapeake Assessement Scenario Tool), which is the CBP Phase 6 time-averaged watershed model.

-This README documents the steps necessary to get the "CastJeeves" application up and running.
+This README documents the steps necessary to get "CastJeeves" up and running.

 # How do I get set up?